Watermelon nutrition: glycemic index, calories, net carbs, diets

 Urinary System

 Watermelon pulp is known to have protective properties in chronic kidney failure and the potential ability to clear urine.
-It has been proven to possess significant anti-urolithic and diuretic activities that can help people with bladder or urinary tract issues (20).
+It has been proven to possess significant anti-urolithic and diuretic activities to help people with bladder or urinary tract issues (20).

 Watermelon Diet

-As the name suggests, a watermelon diet is a diet during which you only eat watermelon.
+As the name suggests, a watermelon diet is one during which you only eat watermelon.
 The high water content in watermelon makes this more of a cleanse than a diet.

-Daily consumption of watermelon can lead to a reduction of body weight, body mass index, blood pressure, as well as improve some factors associated with obesity and being overweight.
+Daily consumption of watermelon can reduce body weight, body mass index, and blood pressure, as well as improve some factors associated with obesity and being overweight.
 The mechanism for this action is watermelon’s ability to increase perceived satiety and moderate postprandial glucose and insulin response (21).

 As a fruit, watermelon has a high density of water with low caloric intake, making it a perfect snack for people trying to lose weight.
 We’ve already talked about the health benefits of watermelon consumption; however, the watermelon diet is a radical form of dieting.
-Due to lack of protein and fats, it cannot be recommended to children, pregnant women, and people with conditions such as diabetes or malnourishment.
+Due to the lack of protein, fats cannot be recommended to children, pregnant women, and people with diabetes or malnourishment.

 Watermelon in Diets